NishanGiri-coder/nepali-sentiment-analyzer/README.md

 ## Project Structure

-├── app.py # Flask application code
-├── requirements.txt # Python dependencies
-├── README.md # documentation
-├── model_files/ # Trained model and vectorizer files
+nepali-sentiment-analyzer/
-│ ├── sentiment_model.pkl
+│
+├── app.py                  → Main Python file that runs the web app ├── requirements.txt        → List of Python packages needed to run the app ├── README.md               → Info and guide about the project │
+├── model_files/            → Folder that stores trained machine learning files │   ├── sentiment_model.pkl         → The trained model file
-│ └── tfidf_vectorizer.pkl
+│   └── tfidf_vectorizer.pkl        → The text converter (TF-IDF) used by the model
+│
-├── templates/ # HTML files for frontend
-│ └── index.html
+├── templates/              → Folder that stores HTML files │   └── index.html                  → The webpage where users input text

 * Create a virtual environment and activate it: